-PrivX supports routing TCP connections to network targets via PrivX Extenders.
+PrivX supports routing TCP and UDP traffic to network targets via PrivX Extenders.

-When a network-access session to an Extender destination is opened, PrivX sets up Extender tunneling and configures PrivX Router to direct TCP connections to the Extender tunnel using destination NAT.
+When a network-access session to an Extender destination is opened, PrivX sets up Extender tunneling and configures PrivX Router to direct TCP/UDP traffic to the Extender tunnel using destination NAT.

-The connection between the user client and the Extender destination is routed over three segments:
+The TCP connection between the user client and the Extender destination is routed over three segments:

 - The Extender service forwards the application data over the Extender tunnel to the PrivX Extender in the target network.

 - Extender establishes a second TCP connection to the network target and forwards application data from the Extender tunnel to the target TCP connection.